borntofrappe/game-development/Practice/Minigames Box/README.md

 love.graphics.line(x1, y1, x2, y2)
 ```

-### Body force
+### 06 Body force

-The demo works to introduce the concept of forces.
-These are applied to the world's bodies through the `applyForce` function, specifying the intensity of the force in the horizontal and vertical dimension.
+Forces are applied to the world's bodies through the `applyForce` function, and by specifying the intensity of the force in the horizontal and vertical dimensions.

 ```lua
 body:applyForce(forceX, forceY)
 ```

 To showcase these forces, the demo introduces a series of rectangle shapes from the top of the screen.
-These are included and removed in a similar manner to the circles described in the [_Revolute joint_](#revolute-joint) section.

 As the mouse is being pressed, the idea is to then loop through the `objects` table to apply a force pushing the shapes toward the mouse's position.

 ```lua
 if love.mouse.isDown(1) then